alpha-tango-kilo/close_already/README.md

 ### What if I'm not always targeting/developing on Windows?

-That will usually be fine, especially if you're just using standard library `File` or `fs` functions.
+That will usually be fine.
-`FastClose` simply won't create a threadpool and send file closures to it, but all the same structs/methods/traits will be available so you don't need conditional compilation `#[cfg]`s everywhere
+`FastClose` simply won't create/use a threadpool and send file closures to it, but all the same structs/methods/traits will be available so you don't need conditional compilation `#[cfg]`s everywhere

 Where on Windows `FastClose` supports types that are `Into<OwnedHandle>`, on not-Windows instead the trait bound is `Into<OwnedFd>`.
 This is the closest approximation I can get, but if there's a type that supports one trait but not the other, then `FastClose` won't be able to help you and you'll need `#[cfg]` annotations etc. to avoid using `FastClose` when not on Windows